Law-Chun-Man/Skewb_Solver/README.md

 |        4        |     7.88      |       269720       |
 |        5        |     6.44      |      44363.8       |

 The first great reduce in iteration is caused by some randomness, as a state of a skewb can be solved by different algorithms.
 We should instead focus on the next continuous reduction in iteration, we can see that giving it hint of 4 to 5 moves will greatly reduce the number of iterations needed to find the solution.
 Therefore, if we could train a neuro network that can predict possible first 5 moves base on the state of the skewb, we can greatly reduce the computational time of Monte Carlo.
+Reduced by how much?
+You might ask.
+For my computer, the time needed to find the solution without hint is on average 630 ms, while 47 ms with hints.

 ## 7. Future Works